twosigma/git-meta/slides/presentation.md

 .right-column[
 Fundamentally, Slim and VATS have the same model: a meta-repository tracks commits in sub-repositories.
-Due to different implementations, the resulting structure in the two models differs:
+Due to different implementations, the resulting directory structure in the two models differs:

 - Rather than living in an, e.g., `.vats` directory, the Slim meta-repository appears to "contain" the sub-repositories.

-- The sub-repository information lives with other Git meta-information in the `.git` directory.
+- The sub-repository information lives with other Git meta-information in the `.git` directory and in the `.gitmodules` file.

 - The Slim meta-repository does not contain other meta-information such as `pending_reviews`.